All Episodes

 They need to learn how to be a man by how the men in their life act.

-That's the I think primary purpose of a father is to show a young man how to be a man to bring them into manhood how to treat other people how treat women how to conduct yourself in a group how to play sports how to all the skilled things you need to know this is vitally important and these young kids, these young children have had their fathers taken away because their fathers served their country.
+That's the, I think, primary purpose of a father is to show a young man how to be a man, to bring them into manhood, how to treat other people, how to treat women, how to conduct yourself in a group, how to play sports, how to, all the skill things you need to know.

-They protected us they served us they sacrificed for us.
+They sacrificed for us.

-Operation 300 dot com I would urge you to donate whatever you can.
+I would urge you to donate whatever you can.

-I know Christmas was last week might not have a lot but this is what the Vaughns do and the idea they came up with to support the families who have lost a father fighting for you over in Iraq Afghanistan and probably in some places we can't really know.
+You might not have a lot, but this is what the Vaughns do and the idea they came up with to support the families who have lost a father fighting for you over in Iraq, Afghanistan, and probably in some places we can't really know.

-You know some places we're not told about because we don't need to know.
+You know, some places we're not told about because we don't need to know.

-And so these young kids, these young men and young women really need positive male role models.
+And so these young kids, these young men and young women, really need positive male role models.

 So I'd like to ask you, Operation300.com, please donate.